graykode/commit-autosuggestions/README.md

 * ✅ — Supported
 * ⬜ - N/A ️

 We plan to slowly conquer languages that are not currently supported.
 However, I also need to use expensive GPU instances of AWS or GCP to train about the above languages.
 Please do a simple sponsor for this!
+Add data is [CodeSearchNet dataset](https://drive.google.com/uc?id=1rd2Tc6oUWBo7JouwexW3ksQ0PaOhUr6h).

 ### Quick Start
 To run this project, you need a flask-based inference server (GPU) and a client (commit module).
 If you don't have a GPU, don't worry, you can use it through Google Colab.